romkey/ESP-Diagnostic-Tool/README.md

 ## ESP32 Support

 The utility has very limited ESP32 support.
-It can't currently report Wifi events and can't
+It can't currently report Wifi events and can't give much information about the board.

 ## Roadmap